Skip to main content

 How to use this jsa template (job safety analysis)

-1. Fill in the job details at the top of the form - job title, location, date, supervisor and the person preparing the JSA.
+1. Fill in the job details at the top of the form - job title, location, date, supervisor and the person preparing the JSA.: Record the specific task or job title, the site and area where the work will be performed, the date and the names of the supervisor and the person preparing the JSA.
+This header ties the analysis to a specific task, time and place.

 7. Brief all workers on the JSA before work begins.
-Each worker signs the sign-on sheet to confirm they understand the risks and controls.
+Each worker signs the sign-on sheet to confirm they understand the risks and controls.: Gather the crew at the work area and walk through the JSA step by step.
+Encourage questions and allow workers to add hazards they have identified.
+Each worker must sign the sign-on sheet before commencing work to confirm they understand and accept the documented controls.

 8. The supervisor reviews the JSA, confirms controls are adequate and signs off.
-Save or print the completed form for your records.
+Save or print the completed form for your records.: The supervisor checks that all significant hazards have been identified, controls are practical and adequate, and all workers have signed on.
+The supervisor signs and dates the form.
+File the completed JSA for audit records and future reference.

 In MapTrack, you can digitise safety inspections and compliance forms.
 Each submission is stored as a timestamped PDF against the asset record.